LeeOswald/ImmutableString/README.md

 Building
 --------
-This is a header-only library; however, tests require building.
+This is a header-only library; only tests require building.
 On Windows, open Visual Studio Command Propmpt (or just find and run vcvars64.bat from VS installation folder).

 ```bash